17 min read

 – Residential Property

-For example, homeowners policies on properties with a bad roof have had loss ratios three times higher than those on properties with roofs in good or excellent condition.
-In fact, 40% of insurance claims are related to the roof.
 Roof Condition Rating (RCR), created by the team here at CAPE, analyzes every roof on more than 110 million structures nationwide, rating them on a five-point scale ranging from severe to excellent.
 All available through API and easily integrated with underwriters’ existing workflows.
 It’s worth pointing out that this is also without the need for expensive, time-consuming physical inspections.

 – Commercial Property

-Consistent, structured property condition data enables commercial property insurers to power more scalable workflows.
-Solutions offering at-a-glance condition scoring and visual highlights of structures that need attention are especially valuable.
+For example, structured property condition data enables commercial property insurers to power more scalable workflows and avoid costly mistakes.
 Our own customers report that at least 20% of past underwriting or inspection decisions would have been different if more accurate property condition data had been available.

 – Natural Catastrophes: Wildfire, Wind, and Hail